apache/mynewt-site/docs/os/get_started/vocabulary.md

 ```no-highlight
     newt egg install [flags] <project egg name>
 ```
-### Egg
+### Package or pkg

-An egg is a distributable package of libraries.
+A package (pkg) is a distributable bundle of libraries.
 Just as an egg in nature has various parts each of which serves a certain purpose, the Mynewt egg consists of software parcels or modules that have different functions.
 However, unlike the egg in nature these software modules can exist by itself and may be distributed; therefore, they too are essentially eggs.
 Once this concept is grasped it is easy to see how an egg may consist of other eggs.

 The two main directories in an egg are `/include` and `/src`.